hirak99/video-summarizer/README.md

 - Recommended Python version is 3.13.

-If your version is lower and you are using Ubuntu, you can use the following commands to install Python 3.13 -
+If your default Python version is lower, and you are using Debian based distro (Ubuntu / Mint etc.), you can use the following commands to install Python 3.13 -

 ```sh
 sudo apt install python3.13 python3.13-venv python3.13-dev